 After you’ve filed for retirement, we’ll reply back to you with a confirmation letter and some forms.
 One of these forms will be a W-4P form (Withholding Certificate for Pension or Annuity Payments).
 You’ll need to fill out this form to choose the amount you want withheld from your benefit each month for federal taxes.
 You can choose the withholding tax status that suits you, and you can change it any time afterward by completing a new W-4P form.

 If you’re not sure how much you’ll need withheld for federal taxes, consider meeting with a tax professional to assist you before submitting the form.
-We also offer a federal tax withholding calculator on our website to help you plan.

 Getting Your 1099-R